High winds keep Mikaela Shiffrin waiting for her first chance at gold

 The women's giant slalom will now take place on Thursday at Yongpyong Alpine Centre.

-High winds also disrupted the alpine schedule at the Jeongseon Alpine Centre, with conditions forcing the men's downhill to be postponed until Thursday.
+High winds also disrupted the alpine schedule at the Jeongseon Alpine Centre Sunday, with conditions forcing the men's downhill to be postponed until Thursday.

 Gusts of 50 mph made it impossible for the gondolas taking the skiers up the mountain to be safely operated.